sf-timlavelle/salesforce-b2c-commerce-apis/README.md

 All requests require a valid Salesforce Account Manager API Client ID and Secret (Password).
 This should be set in your [Postman environment](https://learning.postman.com/docs/sending-requests/managing-environments/) i.e. outside the collection itself.
 This should help avoid accidental commits of API keys to repos.

 A collection-scope variable `baseUrl` points to a collection of environment-scope variables to build your host.

-SparkPost Enterprise customers and SparkPost EU customers can override this in your Postman environment to point to the [appropriate host](https://developers.sparkpost.com/api/index.html#header-api-endpoints).
-For instance, if you are a SparkPost EU customer, you set the Postman environment variable `BASE_URL` to `https://sandbox.us02.dx.commercecloud.salesforce.com`.

 More information on managing Postman environments and variables can be found [here](https://learning.postman.com/docs/sending-requests/variables/).

 ## Required B2C Commerce Variables